flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 Regular expressions allow a single string to match multiple possible pieces of text, reducing the amount of repetition and prediction you need to account for.

 Consider a bit of text like "Computer, switch to DefProt 7 Red".
 Suppose that, in your world, you have a lot of colored defense-protocols, and that `DefProt` on its own doesn't refer to a specific battle-plan.
-You *could* write a long list of keywords like `defprot 1 red,defprot 2 orange,defprot 1 yellow`, but that's tedious to read and maintain; you could also match on `defprot` `AND ANY` `red,green,orange`, but then that might match someone talking about some fruit.
+You *could* write a long list of keywords like `defprot 1 red,defprot 2 orange,defprot 1 yellow`, but that's tedious to read and maintain; you could also match on `defprot` `AND ANY` `red,green,orange`, but then that might match someone talking about fruit.

 With regular expressions, you could reduce this to `defprot \d+ (?:red|yellow|orange|banana)` and solve all of the problems at once.

-They can be combined with macros, too, for even more specialised cases:
+They can be combined with macros, too, for even more specialized cases:

 ```javascript
 /(?:{{char}}|he|she) (?:is talking about|is noticing|is checking whether|observes) (?:the )?(rainy weather|heavy wind|it is going to rain|cloudy sky)/i